New Jersey Hydro Excavation

 What is hydro excavation used for?

-Hydro excavation is used to safely expose underground utilities such as sewer lines, water lines, septic systems, and other buried infrastructure.
+Hydro excavation is used to safely expose underground utilities such as sewer lines, water lines, and other buried infrastructure.
 It is commonly performed when precision is needed to avoid damaging nearby pipes or utilities during digging.

 When is hydro excavation preferred over traditional excavation?